 The Oregon Blue Book

 is the state's official almanac and fact book.
-It contains listings and functional descriptions of government agencies and educational institutions.
+Published since 1911, it is produced by the Oregon State Archives, a division of the Secretary of State's Office.
+It contains listings and descriptions of government agencies and educational institutions.
 It also features an almanac, maps, facts about Oregon history and elections, as well as information on the arts, media, and other cultural institutions in Oregon.
 The

 is published during odd-numbered years as required by ORS

 Goals and Features

-displayed throughout the Oregon Blue Book
+2023-2024 Oregon Blue Book